 How Long Can A Flea Live?

 A flea can live a year and a half under ideal conditions.
-These includes a good host for feed, temperature and humidity.
+These include a good host for feed, temperature, and humidity.
 Generally, an adult flea will live 2 to 4 months.
 Without a host for food, a flea might die in just a few days.

-In any flea infestation there are four stages of the flea live cycle present: The egg, larva, cocoon and the adult.
-While the adult is the most visible stage of the flea development, it accounts for only 1% of a flea infestation.
+In any flea infestation, there are four stages of the flea live cycle present: The egg, larva, cocoon, and adult.
+While the adult is the most visible stage of flea development, it accounts for only 1% of a flea infestation.

-Adult female fleas feed then lay their eggs on a host, upto 50 eggs a day.
+Adult female fleas feed then lay their eggs on a host, up to 50 eggs a day.
 Their eggs make up 34% of the typical flea infestation.
-Flea eggs fall of the host into carpet where they hatch into worm like larvae after 10 days.
+Flea eggs fall off the host into the carpet where they hatch into worm-like larvae after 10 days.
 Larvae make up the majority of a flea population, as much as 57%.
-After feeding for 5 – 11 days, they begin to produce a silk like cocoon and enter the pupil stage.
-New flea adults usually emerge form the pupal stage in 8 days.
+After feeding for 5 – 11 days, they begin to produce a silk-like cocoon and enter the pupil stage.
+New flea adults usually emerge from the pupal stage in 8 days.

-Building a flea monitoring trap is easy, place a bowl of water beneath a plugged in night light.
+Building a flea monitoring trap is easy, place a bowl of water beneath a plugin night light.
 Fleas are attracted to the light and will jump into the bowl of water.
-Once in the bowl they will be unable to get out.
-By using this method you will be able to test and monitor if you have a flea infestation.
+Once in the bowl, they will be unable to get out.
+By using this method you will be able to test and monitor your rooms for future flea infestations.

-For the best price for a move out flea spray/ flea treatment call (252)523-8255 for a free estimate.
+For the best price for a move-out flea spray/ flea control treatment call (252)752-9141 for a free estimate.